In this weekly update, we go over tips on how to get your first customer and common small business bolstering tips.

 Start By Selling Yourself, Not Your Business

-Your business has no prior history, no reputation and no reviews; how can anyone trust it?
+Your business has no prior history, no reputation, and no reviews; how can anyone trust it?
 They can’t, so don’t ask them to.

 Instead, sell yourself.
 Convince them on how passionate you are about the work.
-Convince them that you will be so grateful for the opportunity to have a first customer that you will go above and beyond to get it done.
+Convince them that you will be so grateful for the opportunity to have the first customer that you will go above and beyond to get it done.
 Convince them that you will be so appreciative that they will get all this extra value by going with you instead of an established competitor.

 And once you’ve convinced them, honor your word and deliver.
 No matter how much extra time it takes, even if it isn’t profitable, this is your chance to build your reputation and show that you can get it done.

 But this requires a potential customer to first reach out.
 How do you get the phone to ring in the first place?
 Without misrepresenting your business, there are things you can do to bolster your business’ image and give yourself a better chance of getting that first call.

 Unless you really need one, don't lease an office until you can afford one.
 It likely won't be the best use of your resources when you’re first starting your business.
 Investing in marketing or your first employee is a better bet.

 However, seeing a PO box when learning more about a business feels like a red flag to most customers.
 PO boxes make customers feel like you’re hiding behind an anonymous address.
 Instead, give your business a more credible address by using a provider like Regus and others.
 These services will forward your mail and will let you rent boardrooms when you need to set up a meeting.
 It will make your business look more legitimate, which has the nice side-effect of increasing your confidence when trying to sell your service.

 Have a Nice Website